 Conducting the Audit

-Once the audit program has been designed and notice has been sent, the people involved in a formal audit should be given limited time to prepare.
+In the case of a formal audit, after the audit program has been designed, and the notices sent, the people involved in the audit should be given a limited amount of time to prepare for the audit.

-In some cases, audits are done randomly to achieve significant outcomes.
-However, the people related to the audit should have been previously trained and educated on what the expected standards are.
-Without this training, the audits will only reflect the results but not whether the individuals are responsible for the outcome.
+There are cases where audits are done randomly to achieve relevant outcomes.
+However, for this to be relevant, it is important that the people involved in the audit have been previously trained and educated on what expected standards are.
+Without training, the audits will only reflect the results but not whether the individuals are responsible for the outcome

 After the Audit